DavidLivingstoneHini/React-Personal-Portfolio/README.md

 ## <a href="https://pensive-golick-762a4c.netlify.app" target="_blank">LIVE DEMO</a>

 ## Description
-This is my ReactJS personal portfolio website
+This is a ReactJS personal portfolio website

+## View the live site here: https://david-livingstone-hini-001.netlify.app/

 ## Make it Your Own!
 #### PREREQUISITES: